Allen Carr's Easyway Method: Review & Guide

 Keogan et al. (2019), Cochrane-affiliated review: Found that the Easyway method showed some promise but that the overall evidence base was limited by small sample sizes and methodological concerns.

-Frings et al. (2020), published in Addiction: This larger randomized controlled trial in the UK compared Allen Carr’s Easyway seminars to the National Health Service (NHS) stop smoking service.
-At 26 weeks, the Easyway group had a comparable quit rate (19.4%) to the NHS group (14.8%), though the difference was not statistically significant.
-Importantly, the study concluded that Easyway was ā€œat least as effectiveā€ as the NHS service.
+Frings et al. (2020), published in Addiction: A larger randomized controlled trial in the UK compared Easyway seminars to the National Health Service stop smoking service.
+At 26 weeks, the Easyway group had a 19.4% quit rate versus the NHS groupās 14.8%.
+The difference was not statistically significant, but the authors concluded Easyway was āat least as effectiveā as the NHS service.

-Self-reported data from Allen Carr’s Easyway International: The organization claims a ā€œ90% success rateā€ based on its money-back guarantee (90% of attendees do not request refunds).
-This is a weak metric — many people do not bother claiming refunds even if they relapse, and the guarantee window is relatively short.
+Self-reported data from Allen Carrās Easyway International: The organization claims a ā90% success rateā based on its money-back guarantee.
+The logic is that 90% of attendees never request refunds.
+Many people do not bother claiming refunds even after relapsing, and the guarantee window is short.
+Treat this number with skepticism.

 The Honest Assessment